-5K describes a display resolution of 5120 x 2880.
-Resolution explains how many pixels a display has in length x width format (the more, the better when choosing a PC monitor).
+5K is a display resolution measuring 5120 x 2880 pixels.
+Resolution explains how many pixels a display, like a PC monitor or laptop screen, has in length x width format.
+The more pixels, the sharper the image looks.

 |5K||5120 x 2880|